joao003/breakout-python/README.md

 ![breakout](https://github.com/joao003/breakout-python/assets/90219319/14620652-a816-450c-b0e8-ede935625bff)

 This is Breakout game made fully in Python with Pygame library.
 This is created to show my skills that I learned from CS50.
 The objective of this game is to break all the bricks available in the level in order to pass to next level.
-It is also moddable to suit your needs.

 # Controls
 * Arrow keys - Move paddle